8th November 2018

 Reserved matters (or veto rights) dictate who gets responsibility for day-to-day management of the company.
 In the shareholders’ rights, you can provide shareholders with the right to consent to specific decisions that should not only be left to the discretion of directors.

 In the interests of your startup, you may want to restrict any shareholders that decide to leave from starting a competing business.
 This can be set out in the shareholders’ agreement and will play a crucial part in maintaining the value of your company.

 If you want to protect the subscriptions of existing shareholders, dictate that their rights be written into the shareholders’ agreement.
 This will ensure that in the event that future shares are sold, existing shareholders do not find themselves diluted.

 Why get a solicitor involved in my shareholders’ agreement?

 The shareholders’ agreement is one of the most important legal documents for your company.
 It’s going to provide a point of reference for many future decisions, some of which could be very complicated without it.

-At Sweeney Miller, we’re experts in corporate law.
+At Sweeney Miller, we’re experts in corporate law and have a specialist team of commercial solicitors.
 We’ll be able to work with you on the drafting and finalisation of your shareholders’ agreement to make sure this crucial piece of documentation is correctly tailored to benefit your startup.